guojiangwei2/dataMining/README.md

  * tips: the probility will be very small, since python can't handle the small number, we can fix this using logs, we can add the logs of the probility instead of mulitplying the problitiy.
  * throwing out fluff words, but do not drop the common words without thinking, in some cases it will hurt the performance
 * sentiment analysis with naive bayes
+ * one example is to determine the polarity of a review of comment
+ * movie review dataset

 ### clustering - discover the groups
 * unsupervised data mining method